AltahhanAi/Data_Science/docs/content/unit3/03_02b_lazy_classification.md

 -----|---|---|---|---
 $x$= |6.1|2.8|4.7|1.2

-In this case, the rote classifier will be able to match it directly with record 6, and the predicted label (class) will be setosa:
+In this case, the rote classifier will be able to match it directly with record 6, and the predicted label (class) will be versicolor:

 Dataset|S length|S width|P length|P width|species
 -----|---|---|---|---|---